f4exb/sdrangel/plugins/feature/sid/readme.md

 This can be useful as SIDs can be localized to specific regions in the atmosphere, thus not all signals may be affected.
 Data can come from multiple [Channel Power](../../channelrx/channelpower/readme.md) plugins within a single device, or separate devices.

-To help determine the cause of a SID, addtional data can be plotted from a variety of sources:
+To help determine the cause of a SID, additional data can be plotted from a variety of sources:

 * the chart can plot X-ray data from the GOES satellites, to allow visual correlation of spikes in the X-ray flux measurement with spikes in the VLF power measurements,
 * it can display images and video from the Solar Dynamics Observatory at EUV wavelengths, which may visually show the solar flare,